gamagoat/setting-up-ssh-on-steam-deck/README.md

+# Enable SSH Access on a Steam Deck

 Desktop mode on the steam deck is a bit of a hassle.
 It doesn't have to be.

-# Preparing the Steam Deck
+## Preparing the Steam Deck

 Swap to Desktop mode (Open the Steam menu, `Power > Switch to Desktop`

 Open the Application Launcher and run `Konsole`